 Magnesium is a very important mineral for humans, but it is not so easily absorbed from foods or most supplements.
-For this reason, many of us are deficient, causing symptoms such as constipation and leg cramps.
+For this reason, many of us are deficient, causing symptoms such as constipation and leg cramps, or even more serious symptoms such as insulin resistance, type-2 diabetes or high blood pressure.

 - Includes: 1.
 About magnesium; 2.
 Magnesium Deficiency; 3.
 Supplemental Magnesium